JeffDess/redmine-kroki/readme.md

 * 📊 Renders 30+ diagram types including Mermaid, PlantUML, BPMN, Excalidraw and Draw.io/Diagrams.net (experimental).
+* 🎨 Customize the look and feel with diagram options.
 * 🚀 Offloads the rendering of diagrams to external servers.
 No dependencies to download.
-* 📥 Embeds SVG markup in the page, so it's versioned at every save and there are files to deal with!
+* 📥 Embeds SVG markup in the page, so it's versioned at every save and there are no files to deal with!

 ## Prerequisites